minling/prework-key-terms-challenge-web-0615-public/README.md

 The test will be looking at your answer and comparing it to the correct answer.

-4. When you've finished answering all of the questions, run `ironboard` (which will be running the tests; remember this is in leiu of running `rspec`) and make sure you're seeing all green.
+4. **When you've finished answering all of the questions**, run `ironboard` (which will be running the tests; remember this is in leiu of running `rspec`) and make sure you're seeing all green.

 5. When you're finished (all of the tests pass and you're seeing green in your terminal), put your git skills to use!
 * Stage the changes you made: `git add .`